kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 #### Q3: A time you worked effectively with others to solve a problem
 1. **S:** In my Banking and Investment Optimization Framework project, my team needed to improve data quality for financial modeling.
 2. **T:** The challenge was to clean and integrate banking data pipelines for better credit card approval accuracy.
-3. **A:** Collaborated with team members to identify inconsistencies in the dataset; Assigned tasks based on each person’s expertise (feature engineering, model validation, data visualization); Held weekly check-ins to ensure alignment and address bottlenecks.
+3. **A:** Collaborated with team members to identify inconsistencies in the dataset; Assigned tasks based on each person's expertise (feature engineering, model validation, data visualization); Held weekly check-ins to ensure alignment and address bottlenecks.
 4. **R:** Improved credit approval accuracy to 79.8% and successfully implemented data enhancements.

 While working on a banking data pipeline, my team faced issues with inconsistent financial data affecting model performance.
 We divided tasks based on expertise—some focused on feature engineering, others on model validation.
 Through structured collaboration and weekly check-ins, we improved data quality and boosted credit approval accuracy to 79.8%, demonstrating the power of teamwork in solving complex problems.